rogeriopvl/dhun/README.md

     $ dhun stop_server

+### Last.fm scrobbling support

+You can enable track scrobbling support by creating a `.dhunrc` file in your home directory with your last.fm credentials, just like this:

+	my_lastfm_username
+	my_lastfm_password

+The first line should be the username of your last.fm account and the second line should be the respective account password.
+Each line must be separated by a new line character (enter).

+This feature is still very experimental and will be heavily improved.

 ## Coming Soon

 There are some features planned in the short run.
 Please file an issue with a